Budibase/website/content/blog/open-source-development-tools/index.md

 [Budibase](https://github.com/budibase/budibase) is an open source low-code platform, bringing together everything required to build internal tools and custom business apps, such as; dashboards, admin panels, approval apps, customer portals, and everything in between.
 Within minutes, transform data and processes into powerful internal tools.

+It's the ideal open-source software development solution for building user interfaces, web application development, and more - and it's totally free and open-source.

 #### Why Budibase is in our top 10

 Budibase is the leading open source low code platform.
 Low code platforms are trending at the moment and for sound reasoning.
 As previously mentioned, the demand for software development is proliferating, with no sign of stopping.
 Low code platforms, such as Budibase, allow IT professionals and developers to deliver internal tools and CRUD apps in a fraction of the time.
 They also remove a lot of the repetition and grunt work experienced when developing such tools, leading to a more satisfying dev process in some cases.

-Budibase outshines its competition for several reasons:
+Budibase outshines its competition in the open-source software development tools market for several reasons:

 - users can self-host their apps on their own infrastructure
 - users can create internal and external tools
 - Budibase has an automation layer, allowing users to automate tasks such as email notifications, triggering webhooks, sending a report
 - Budibase exports real single-page applications providing end-users with a better, more performant experience.
+- Budibase offers support for a huge range of popular open-source integrations, databases, and their COTS equivalents.

 If you've not tried Budibase, give it a try - it's simple to [get started](https://www.budibase.com).